Terminology

 Packages

 Packages are the artifacts used by your applications and hosts to establish trust for the Chains in a Realm.
-Packages have two basic types: language and system.
+Anchor provides two types of packages: language and system.

 System packages configure host systems to trust Anchor provisioned certificates and manage CRL distribution for revocation.